 Spending a session with Headspace only takes 10 minutes.
 Anyone can carve out that type of time in their morning.

 For your first 30 days you will move through the Headspace basics, learning about mindfulness.
 Once you finish the basics, you have free reign of the app and you can begin exploring its extensive collection of specialized meditation packs.

 It just so happens, there is one specifically designed for focus!

 Other meditation packs include productivity, creativity, self-esteem, patience, appreciation, and communication.

-No matter which pack you choose to start with, you WILL be developing your ability to focus your attention and improve your personal productivity.
+No matter which packs you choose to start with, you WILL be developing your ability to focus your attention and develop your productiveness.